geekcomputers/Python/README.md

 - `script_listing.py` - This will list all the files in the given directory, it will also go through all the subdirectories as well.

 - `testlines.py` - This very simple script open a file and prints out 100 lines of whatever is set for the line variable.

+- `tests/test_script_count.py` - test the script with the most functions.